QSong-github/AntiFormer/README.md

 # AntiFormer

-### This code is prepared for "Knowledge graph enhanced LLM for binding affinity prediction" (AntiFormer), our paper can be accessed at [here](http://。。。。).
+## This code is prepared for "AntiFormer: graph enhanced large language model for binding affinity prediction".

 ## Overview